 1 HEADER Donald Trump, Barack Obama, Environmental Policy 2016 Elections, FEATURED CONTRIBUTORS, Republican Party alexis chapman, Chemical Safety for the 21st Century Act, Committee on Homeland Security and Governmental Affairs, congress, Environmental Protection Agency, EPA, executive branch, House of Representatives, legislative branch, Regulations from the Executive in Need of Scrutiny Act, REIN Act, Ron Johnson, Senate

 Donald Trump becomes president of the United States today, but Congress has been busy making moves to ensure that they, not he, have the actual reins of the government.

 Retired neurosurgeon Dr. Ben Carson has been chosen by Trump to be the next secretary of the Department of Housing and Urban Development (“HUD”).

-American Life, Barack Obama, Cabinet, FEATURED CONTRIBUTORS, Health Care Policy 2016 Elections, Healthcare, Lifestyle, Republican Party abortion, anti-choice, birth control, defund planned parenthood, health care, Planned Parenthood, pro-choice, right to choose, Selective Investigative panel on infant lives, women's health
+1 HEADER AMERICAN LIFE, 1 HEADER Cabinet, 1 HEADER Healthcare, American Life, Barack Obama, FEATURED CONTRIBUTORS, Health Care Policy 2016 Elections, Republican Party abortion, anti-choice, birth control, defund planned parenthood, health care, Planned Parenthood, pro-choice, right to choose, Selective Investigative panel on infant lives, women's health

 Paul Ryan recently announced that the upcoming House budget bill would include language to take federal funding away from Planned Parenthood (“PP”).